-PyTennessee 2018, taking place in Nashville on February 10th and 11th, will be accepting all types of proposals starting Sept 15th, 2017 through noon CST Nov 1st, 2017.
+PyTennessee 2018, taking place in Nashville on February 10th and 11th, will be accepting all types of proposals starting Sept 15th, 2017 through noon CST Nov 1st, 2017 (now extended until Nov 8th at noon CST!).
 Due to the competitive nature of the selection process, we encourage prospective speakers to submit their proposals as early as possible.
 We're looking forward to receiving your best proposals for tutorials and talks.
 Typically talk selections are completed by Dec 20th.
 Lightning talk sign ups will be available at the registration desk the day of the event.

 What should I speak about?
 In short, anything software or python related.
 We want to make a special emphasis on covering unique things at PyTennessee.
 We would love talks on financial, scientific, systems management, and general development topics.
 We also want to have a bit of fun, so bring on the weird, odd and wonderful python talks!
 Proposal Advice

 Talks These are the traditional talk sessions given during the main conference days.
 They're mostly 45 minutes long, but we offer a limited number of 30 minute slots.
 We organize the schedule into three "tracks", grouping talks by topic and having them in the same room for consecutive sessions.

 Tutorials As with the talks, we are looking for tutorials that can grow this community at any level.
 We aim for tutorials that will advance Python, advance this community, and shape the future.
 There are 3 2-hour tutorial sessions and 4 1-hour tutorial sessions available.

 - There are limited speaker travel assistance funds, reach out to us.

 - There will be a quiet space for you to gather your thoughts.

 - You will get a free ticket if selected.

 - We pick talks as described here (this is an old post about a previous PyTN, so the dates and numbers are for that iteration of the conference.
 The process as described, though, is basically the same today).